mulleady1/ics311app1/README.txt

 ABOUT THESE FILES
 -----------------
-The java files in the ics311km directory are my open source implementations of the data structures for Assignment 1.
+The java files in the ics311km directory are my open source implementations of the data structures for Project 1: Battle of the Dynamic Sets.
 You can use them for your project, which is a win-win for both of us:

 - You have much less code to write now
 - I get extra credit because you're using my code